What is LASIK?

 How the LASIK done?

-First, the eye is numbed with a few drops of topical anesthetic.
+First, the eye is numbed with a few drops of topical anaesthetic.
 An eyelid holder is placed between the eyelids to keep them open and prevent the patient from blinking.
-A suction ring placed on the eye lifts and flattens the cornea and helps keep the eye from moving.
-The patient may feel pressure from the eyelid holder and suction ring, similar to a finger pressed firmly on the eyelid.
+A suction ring is placed on the eye lifts which flattens the cornea and helps keep the eye from moving.
+The patient may feel pressure from the eyelid holder, and suction ring, similar to a finger pressed firmly on the eyelid.